An introduction to a witch’s garden and the Witch’s Gardener

 In truth, I hate gardening but love sitting in gardens.
 Hence the need for a gardener.
 Gardens tend to require a lot of work in the summer.
 Where we live summers can be brutal.
 Just stepping outside is often enough to drench a person in sweat.
 There is a time and a place for that, and a certain primordial feel to working the garden in that kind of heat.
 But it’s not the nicest time to lounge amongst the flowers.

-There isn’t a sweeter feeling than sitting at night in the midst of the moon garden with my lover, the crescent overhead, crickets and cicadas singing, and nature’s trumpets blasting out their deadly and intoxicating fragrance across the lawn.
+There isn’t a sweeter feeling than sitting at night in the midst of the moon garden with my gardener, the crescent overhead, crickets and cicadas singing, and nature’s trumpets blasting out their deadly and intoxicating fragrance across the lawn.

 My first experience with the intoxicating nature of botanicals came as I was driving home with my first store bought night blooming plant, a somewhat large Jessamine, or night blooming Jasmine bush.
 It was just after dark and I was on a long, dark, nearly deserted highway, and started feeling light headed and well, stoned to be honest.
 I pulled to the side of the road, lowered the window and breathed fresh air.
 The interior of the van had grown so pungent with the perfume of the Jessamine that I still smelled of it the next day.
 Having the plant in the front garden fills the entire front of the house with it’s perfume on summer evenings.

 Datura brings plant witchcraft into evening bliss

 It addition to its nocturnal beauty, Datura has also been used for centuries as a poison.
 Some people try it for recreation, usually with nasty and sometimes tragic results.
 Datura makes one delirious and unable to tell what is real and what is fantasy.
 It can last several days, lead to amnesia, unusual, violent or menacing behavior and of course, death.